zrajani/Image_Processing_and_Analysis/README.md

 This repository contains various Image processing concepts related to image filtering, image adjustments, etc. The concepts are illustrated using MATLAB software and OpenCV where ever possible.

+Refernces for this repository are:

+1. Digital Image Processing with MATLAB,<i> Second Edition </i> by <u> Rafael Gonsalves and Richard Woods </u>

 Version of Software: MATLAB (2019b) and OpenCV. <b> Both the software running on Ubuntu 18.04 LTS </b>

 All the folders shall contain a README file and the output image result of that concept.